+One of the keys to returning a criminal case back to the civil division lies in understanding the DOJ procedures in this area.
 A criminal tax case will always start with an investigation from an agent with the CID.
 When the agent’s investigation is complete, they will make a decision on whether the case should be referred to the Department of Justice (DOJ) in D.C.
 If they choose to make the referral, an attorney with DOJ will review the file and make a recommendation.
 If DOJ decides to move forward with criminal charges, the case is returned to local counsel for prosecution.
 Local counsel will make the decision on whether to indict.
 At each juncture in this road map, a tax filer has the opportunity to challenge the willfulness of their conduct, the accuracy of the government’s numbers, and the proposed tax loss under the IRC.